codefresh-io/cap-docs.codefresh.io/_docs/getting-started/architecture.md

 {:/}

 #### Managed clusters
-Managed clusters are external clusters registered to provisioned hosted or hybrid runtimes.
+Managed clusters are external clusters registered to provisioned hosted or hybrid runtimes to which to deploy applications.

 * Hosted runtime: Requires you to connect to an external K8s cluster as part of setting up the Hosted GitOps environment.
 You can add more managed clusters after completing the setup.
 * Hybrid runtimes: You can add external clusters after provisioning hybrid runtimes.